BMW M43

-The BMW M43 is an SOHC four-cylinder petrol engine which was produced from 1991-2002.
+The BMW M43 is an SOHC four-cylinder petrol engine which was produced from 1991 to 2002.
 The M43 powered base-model cars, while higher performance models at the time were powered by the BMW M42 and BMW M44 DOHC engines.
 The M43 was produced at the Steyr engine plant.

-A version using natural-gas was produced for the E36 318i and the E34 518i.
+A version using natural gas was produced for the E36 318i and the E34 518i.

 Following the introduction of the BMW N42 engine in 2001, the M43 began to be phased out.

 Design

 Compared with its BMW M40 predecessor, the M43 features both a camshaft position sensor and a knock sensor as well as roller rockers and a timing chain (instead of the M40's finger rockers and timing belt).
 It also features a dual length intake manifold ("DISA"), to provide torque across a wider rev range.

 In 1998 the displacement was increased to 1895 cc, increasing torque to 180 Nm at 3900 rpm.